NewsTravel

 Open Streets are for everyone, whether they walk, ride, scoot or drive.
 With less traffic on the roads, families that need to drive can park safely outside the zone and walk the last part of their journey.
 Residents or anyone with accessibility needs always keep access and are able to be escorted by the volunteers through the area.

-We’re hoping to help more schools running their own Open Streets trials.
+We’re hoping to help more schools and parents start running their own volunteer-led Open Streets through our Ride & Stride program.

 Contact